"Those algorithms of recommendation do a particular type of work [...]

 Small fish in a big pond

 At this point I was beginning to consider how this would all transform itself into an internet town.
 My first instinct was to start looking at 2D charts as potential land plots or building heights that would visualize the frequency of my visits for each.
 For this I started with Tableau to progressively test out different forms.
 I eventually narrowed it down to stacked bars which would be useful to visualize building heights, and packed bubbles + treemaps which would help create the land plots of each website/building.
 As I was finalizing this process, I had an insight which forced me to expand my internet town into a city.
+What does this 3D representation mean without a larger context?
+Sure, I was going to capture my browsing history and at the very least it would help me understand which sites/resources I frequented the most, but is it a valid insight if it's not based inside the much much larger internet ecosystem?
+Or metaphorically speaking, I can see which school, office, bars, or libraries I was regularly visiting, but isn't it as important to see which ones I wasn't?
+My internet town would have to become an internet city.

 With an estimated 200 million active websites, attempting to capture all of these wasn't something I could even begin to consider.
 So I decided to include the sites that would be useful in bringing more opportunities for reflections and insights.
 Since the project is entirely based on my own data, I also wanted to use this pivot as a way to make the output more engaging to an outside audience.
 I concluded that using the top 100 most visited websites in the world (in reality approximately 120) would serve the above mentioned goals because it would represent, on average, websites visited by the outside audience (at least the ones that are connected), while (as I would confirm later) it would also demonstrate the dominant role of a few internet companies on our online experiences.